|1 cup Urad Dal (black gram lentils without skin)|

 - Heat oil in a deep frying pan over medium flame.
 When oil is medium hot, take a medium lemon sized portion of batter in between your fingers or a spoon and gently drop it into the oil.
 Drop 4-5 portions at a time.
 Deep-fry them on medium heat until light golden brown and crispy.
-Take them out from oil and transfer into a bowl having lukewarm water.
+Take them out from oil and let them cool down at room temperature.
+Transfer them into a bowl filled with lukewarm water.
 Make vadas from remaining batter in similar way.

 - Soak them for about 7-8 minutes.
 Oil droplets would start floating on surface and vada would turn soft.

-- Takeout them out from water and press gently between your palms and remove excess water.
+- Takeout them out from water and press gently between your palms to remove excess water.
 (This will also drain-out excess oil)

 - Transfer them to a plate.